SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

     <figure markdown>
     ![Image](../figures/model_registry.png){ width="600" }
     <figcaption>
-    The model registry is in general a repository of a teams trained models where ML practitioners publish candidates for production and share them with others.
+    The model registry is in general a repository of a team's trained models where ML practitioners publish candidates for production and share them with others.
 Figure from [wandb](https://docs.wandb.ai/guides/model_registry).
     </figure>